baligaarun/testToDo/README.md

 mvn test

 # What tests from the potential scenarios are being executed?

-If so, please specify the scenario code (SCENARIO_X) from the feature file.
+For covered cases, the sceanrio code (SCENARIO_X) from the oeprate.feature file is specified for convenience.

 **1. Create ToDo flow**: